jruere/concurrent-iterator/README.md

 There are currently 3 implementations:

-* DummySpawnedIterator: non-concurrent implementation
+* `dummy.Producer`: non-concurrent implementation
-* ThreadSpawnedIterator: uses a background thread to run the generator
+* `thread.Producer`: uses a background thread to run the generator
-* ProcessSpawnedIterator: uses a background process to run the generator
+* `process.Producer`: uses a background process to run the generator

-DummySpawnedIterator is useless in practice.
+`dummy.Producer` is useless in practice.

-ThreadSpawnedIterator is useful for IO bound generators.
+`thread.Producer` is useful for IO bound generators.

-ProcessSpawnedIterator is useful for CPU or IO bound generators.
+`process.Producer` is useful for CPU or IO bound generators.
 It has the complications of dealing with processes (different memory spaces, logging, etc).
 For logging, module [`multiprocessing-logging`](https://github.com/jruere/multiprocessing-logging) can be used.